Skip to content

 alt text

-Mesh of peer-to-peer services integrating HIS components.
+Mesh of point-to-point services integrating apps within the HIS.

 Ozone's EIP Client